 Early Golden—A very old variety, discovered in the 1880s, but still regarded as the best tasting persimmon by many.
 It produces some male flowers, so it can pollinize itself and other persimmons.
 Often used in breeding

 Evelyn—Medium fruit size, very heavy bearing, md season ripening

 H118 (AKA Early Jewel)—Still under evaluation

-I-94 (AKA Valeen Beauty) — Large fruit clear flesh, excellent flavor.
+I-94 (AKA Valeen Beauty) — Large fruit, clear, red-orange flesh, excellent flavor.

 Iowa Arboretum (female)—Large fruit with very good flavor and very cold-hardy.
 Original tree is from the Iowa Arboretum near Ames, IA, about 200 miles NW of the persimmon’s native range.
 Fruit is pale yellow when ripe.